sonamkadam25/SkyInsight/README.md

 SkyInsight is created by me, which means you are free to use, modify, and distribute the code under the license terms.
 # Acknowledgements

-I also used the "OpenWeatherMap" API for this project which is a free API and that helped me a lot for this project
+I used the "OpenWeatherMap" API for this project which is a free API and that helped me a lot for this project

 # Contact